Last Updated on August 18, 2023

-The PTI (Power Tool Institute) is directly addressing the CPSC’s recent Advanced Notice of Proposed Rulemaking (ANPR).
+The PTI (Power Tool Institute) is directly addressing the CPSC’s recent proposal.
+Their Advanced Notice of Proposed Rulemaking (ANPR) could potentially end the affordable table saw.
 The CPSC seems headed towards recommending table saw safety standards that use technology currently well-patented.
 This could effectively place the patented SawStop flesh-sensing system in every table saw sold in America.
 It could also eliminate the entry-level table saw altogether and establish a monopoly for Steven Gass’ technology.

 Table Saws and Injuries—the Data